 This site contains affiliate links.
 If you make a purchase using one of these links, I may earn a commission.
 Please see my disclosure page for more information about cookies collected and our privacy policy.

-Here are 5 different cucumber trellis ideas- most of which are inexpensive and easy to construct.
+Here are 11 different cucumber trellis ideas- most of which are inexpensive and easy to construct.

-Why Should You Use a Cucumber Trellis?
+Why Should You Trellis Cucumbers?

 Vertical Gardening is good for a lot of plants and can improve your garden’s health and decrease the space that it takes for you to grow your food.
 But here are a couple of reasons why you should use a cucumber trellis.

 1- There is less chance of disease.
 By growing cucumbers on a trellis you can more easily water the roots, and not the leaves.
 The plants can dry better and aren’t on top of each other.
+The plants can dry better and aren’t on top of each other.
+There is also better air circulation which means your plants won’t succumb to bacterial or fungal diseases (like powdery mildew!)

 2- Your cucumber fruits will grow straighter when grown on a trellis.